 Using SMS for business communication offers several benefits, including:

-Enhanced communication between your business and customers – and employees.
+Enhanced communication between your business and customers – and your staff.

 Better response rates compared to email.